 Central Coast Region

-SWRCB/OCC FILES A-2751(a-b)
+SWRCB/OCC FILES A-2751(a)-(b)

 BY THE BOARD:

 In this order, the State Water Resources Control Board (State Water Board) reviews on its own motion General Waste Discharge Requirements for Discharges from Irrigated Lands Order No. R3-2021-0040 (General WDRs) issued by the Central Coast Regional Water Quality Control Board (Central Coast Water Board).
 The General WDRs authorize discharges from irrigated lands operations to waters of the state within the Central Coast region.
 For the reasons discussed herein, we uphold several of the requirements of the General WDRs but remand the General WDRs to the Central Coast Water Board to make revisions consistent with certain precedential elements of State Water Board Order WQ 2018-0002 (Eastern San Joaquin River Watershed).
-We also direct the Central Coast Water Board to make revisions regarding composting requirements and extensions of total maximum daily load deadlines.
+We also direct the Central Coast Water Board to make revisions regarding composting requirements and extensions of total maximum daily load deadlines, and to develop an alternative water supply program.

 Background